chris-short/devopsish.com/content/post/133/index.md

 ## Process

 [TCP SACK PANIC](https://access.redhat.com/security/vulnerabilities/tcpsack) — Originally discovered by [Netflix](https://github.com/Netflix/security-bulletins/blob/master/advisories/third-party/2019-001.md), these TCP selective acknowledgment vulnerabilities impact Linux and FreeBSD kernels.
 "Multiple TCP-based remote denial of service vulnerabilities" (four CVEs in total) basically creating a new ping of death.
 Woohoo!
 Y'all exhausted from these mega vulns yet?
-[LWN](https://lwn.net/SubscriberLink/791409/d00105536e597c1c/) has a great overvieew.
+[LWN](https://lwn.net/SubscriberLink/791409/d00105536e597c1c/) has a great overview.

 [DevOps'ish Summer 2019 Survey](https://devopsi.sh/survey) is coming to a close.
 It's *vital* feedback that I will use to pivot, fork, or modify the newsletter, if needed.
 Therefore it's important that everyone [**takes the survey today**](https://devopsi.sh/survey)!